MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-om.md

 ### Enable an Operations Manager connector

+To enable an Operations Manager connector, follow these steps:

 1. In the Service Manager console, select **Administration**.

 2. In the **Administration** pane, expand **Administration**, and select **Connectors**.